tia-ru/spring-configuration-properties/README.md

 - `DEPENDS_ON_MODULES` _(default)_ - Only project modules that are explicitly in the current module dependencies list (external libraries are not included).

 - `MODULES` - All modules in aggregated project (without external libraries).
 Metadata generation must run after all modules has been compiled.
   To ensure this, current module should have a dependency on the last compiled module (as war-module usually has).
+Otherwise use `compile-and-aggregate-documents` goal.

 - `DEPENDENCIES` - Project modules and external libraries that are in transitive dependencies of current module